gtank/obfs4bridge/README.md

 make it difficult for ISPs, universities, employers, or other network censors to block.

-To run a public bridge:
+Running an ephemeral public bridge is a one-liner:
 ```
 docker run -d \
            --restart always \